 Animation-based learning uses animated videos as a visual aid to facilitate learning and improve performance.
 This approach is very effective across all ages: from primary school to adult education.

-Let’s have a look at some of the benefits of animation-based learning for educators and learners:
+Let’s have a look at some of the benefits of using animation in education for learners and educators:

 Simplifying Complicated Information

 A complex subject can be difficult for the mind to comprehend.
 Combine this with ‘traditional’ learning tools and an audience and can quickly lose interest.
 Animation-based learning allows teachers to easily describe or explain complex topics that most learners find difficult to understand.
 Using animation enables students to visualise and understand complex subjects or processes.

 As well as simplifying messages and complex subjects, animation-based learning can also help improve learners’ retention.
 Our brains can process visual information efficiently and quickly.
 According to Hubspot, 90% of information transmitted to the brain is visual, and visuals are processed 60,000X faster in the brain than text.
 However, combining audio and graphic learning material is an even more effective approach for easy learning retention.